yorsekensan/investment-research/README.md

 Assets on the list are things that i belive has economic/investment value.

 If you'd like to copy or use the code for your personal purpose feel free to do so, as this only my mini project

+This is made 100% from AI code and my prompt